flatironinstitute/sciware/26_DataFormats/main.md

 - We assumed a record is "one of each field", but:
 - Sometimes fields evolve at different rates
+  - Femtosecond scale:
-  - Femtoseconds: reasonable for chemical simulations
+    - Reasonable for chemical simulations
-    - but agonizingly short for protein folding
+    - Agonizingly slow for protein folding
 - Data may be very unevenly distributed over a volume
   - Imagine doing cosmology at a fixed scale